inviqa/harness-go/docs/harness-attributes.md

 ## Required attributes

 Some attribute values are required in order to create a working application.
-You will be asked to provide these whenever you create a project (`ws create-project ...`):
+You will be asked to provide these whenever you create a project (`ws create ...`):

-* `module_name` - this will be the name of the Go module for your created application, e.g. `github.com/inviqa/repo-name`.
+* `go.module_name` - this will be the name of the Go module for your created application, e.g. `github.com/inviqa/repo-name`.
 This is stored in the generated `go.mod` file.

 ## Overriding attributes